noxum/CompiledHandlebars/Examples/AspDotNetCore/Readme.md

-﻿# Using the HandlebarsCompiler.ViewEngine in a asp.net core mvc project
+﻿# Using the HandlebarsCompiler.ViewEngine.Core in a asp.net core mvc project

 1. Add the CompiledHandlebars.ViewEngine.Core and CompiledHandlebars.RuntimeUtils Nuget Package
 2. Add the CompiledHandlebarsViewEngine to the MVC-Services and configure the ViewLocationFormats.